SvenLoevgren/portfolio5-menu/README.md

 - **The navigation bar has multiple functions:**
    1. It is mobile device responsive, with a toggle button -to expand or collape the navigation
-   2. Once loged-in, the user will only see what is needed in the navigation-bar, to manage their provided services... and vice versa if not registered or loged-out.
+   2. Once signed-in, the user will only see what is needed in the navigation-bar, to manage their provided services... and vice versa if not registered or loged-out.
    3. The footer is almost wide open for any customer needs changes - with only the water mark and social-media links present.

 ## The booking system